bbauska/css-mastering-css/README.md

 <h5>There are various Options available in this plugins.</h5>

-The name option determines the at-rule name being used to extend selectors.
-By default, this name is extend, meaning &#64;extend rules are parsed.
+<p>The name option determines the at-rule name being used to extend
+selectors.
+By default, this name is extend, meaning &#64;extend rules are parsed.</p>

 <pre>postcssExtend({ name: &#39;postcss-extend&#39; })</pre>